TKone7/vanpi/README.md

 - Confirm all inputs with y + enter
-- sit back and enjoy
+- sit back and relax

 Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there